igefadele/logistics-clients/README.md

 - Routes Management: Set.
 - Dependency Injection: Set.
-- Modules, Repositories, Providers, Services, Utils, Values, Themes, etc: All Structure Set.
+- Modules, Repositories, Providers, Utils, Services, Values, Themes, etc: All Structure Set.
 - And many more...

+### This Repo:
-== This Repo contains the REST API and the Websocket backend, the Clients application for Customer, Driver, and Admin are deployed on a separate Repo.
+== This Repo contains the Client Apps for Customer, Driver, and Admin.
+The API and the Websocket backend, are deployed on a separate [Repo](https://github.com/igefadele/logistics-api).
+== Get the Clients apps (frontend apps codes) on: [Logistics/Courier API Repo](https://github.com/igefadele/logistics-api)

 ### Note:
 - If you are using this codebase in an enterprise software, I require you to give proper reference and attribution to me as the Author.
 Also, I would love to help your organisation in getting the best out of this project and your intended app.
 So reach out to me: [Ige Fadele (Mr FIA)](https://linkedin.com/in/igefadele)